 In May 2021, Google made a massive change to its algorithms, putting more emphasis than ever on the user experience, most importantly:

 Google will always favor new and relevant data over old, stagnant data.
-Therfore, Google is looking at areas like blogs on your website, podcasts, images (both on your website and Google Business Profile), and videos (both on your website and on YouTube).
+Therefore, Google is looking at areas like blogs on your website, podcasts, images (both on your website and Google Business Profile), and videos (both on your website and on YouTube).

 Podcasts and blogs are great ways to increase keywords on your website.
 According to the marketing experts at Hubspot, businesses that regularly blog attract 55% more traffic than those that don't!